2016 Winter Youth Olympics

 The 2016 Winter Youth Olympics (Olympiske vinterleker for ungdom 2016; Olympiske vinterleikane for ungdom 2016), officially known as the II Winter Youth Olympic Games, took place in and around Lillehammer, Norway, from 12 to 21 February 2016.
 They were the fourth Youth Olympic Games and the second winter edition.
 Lillehammer was awarded the games on 7 December 2011 as the only candidate.
-The games reused venues from the 1994 Winter Olympics; this made Lillehammer the first city to host both regular and Youth Olympics.
+The games reused venues from the 1994 Winter Olympics; this made Lillehammer the first city to host both the regular and Youth Olympics.
 In addition to Lillehammer Municipality, Olympic events were staged at venues in Hamar Municipality, Gjøvik Municipality and Øyer Municipality.

 Host selection

 Lillehammer was the only city to bid for the games.
 The Norwegian Olympic Committee talked with Norwegian and regional authorities to investigate a bid and ultimately submitted a bid to the IOC.
 Upon the deadline for bidding, they were the only city to bid.
 Lillehammer hosted the 1994 Winter Olympics.
 They bid for the 2012 Winter Youth Olympics, but failed to become a candidate.
 Lake Placid, Lucerne, Zaragoza and Sofia all expressed interest in bidding but ultimately failed to submit any bids.
 On 7 December 2011, the International Olympic Committee selected Lillehammer as the host city of the 2016 Winter Youth Olympics.